jonastemplestein/bunny_service/README.md

 # TODO / open questions

- - is there a way to cancel queued-up messages? should there be?
- - why do we have to send the callback messages to an exclusive queue on the _default exchange_?
+ - Implement a rich payload format for api-services that encapsulates an actual http request

+ - Use protobuf for communication

+ - Does it make sense to give services an interface to acknowledge messages manually?

- - how do we manage our services? queues and bindings need to be set up, perhaps we want to broadcast other service properties such as retry policies, as well
+ - How do we manage our services?
+Queues and bindings need to be set up, perhaps we want to broadcast other service properties such as retry policies, as well

- - handle exceptions properly
- - properly handle logging
- - implement timeouts (currently the client waits forever)
- - retry failed services?
+ - Instrument and monitor all service calls

- - make sure specs clean up before/after they run and can't leave garbage lying around that messses with other tests
+ - Make sure specs clean up before/after they run and can't leave garbage lying around that messses with other tests

- - make sure all rabbitmq structures used for specs are torn down after suite
- - make sure the exchange, channel, queue and message properties are set correctly for our use-case
- - implement `ServiceLoader` or similar that takes a plain service object and sets up the necessary BunnyService::Servers etc
+ - Implement a deadletter queue that handles errors

- - talk to RabbitMQ using TLS
+ - Talk to RabbitMQ using TLS

- - should we try to implement multi-step services? the first request could enqueue another request with the same correlation id, which would then send the finished result to the waiting service client
- - do we care about message order?
- - do we want messages to be persistent or mandatory?
+ - Use a headers exchange instead of a direct exchange

- - when do we send message acknowledgements
+ - How do we set TTL in RabbitMQ?

- - it would be fairly easy for a single client to call multiple services in parallel
+ - Catch exceptions in consumer thread on client side

 # Specs
 Run `guard` (`bundle exec rspec` depending on your setup).